Arizona Probate Laws

-Hildebrand Law, PC is well versed in legal matters encompassing probate and estate management.
+Our attorneys are well versed in legal matters encompassing probate and estate management.
 Our law firm offers a broad range of services to assist clients in the creation and execution of wills and other relevant issues.
 Through years of mentoring, continuing training, and hands on experience, we have the guidance needed to get successful results.
-If you are the executor or beneficiary of an estate and ready to settle the affairs of a person who is incapacitated or recently deceased, please call Hildebrand Law, PC.
+If you are the executor or beneficiary of an estate and ready to settle the affairs of a person who is incapacitated or recently deceased, please call us.
 As a probate lawyer in Scottsdale AZ, we can help you to avoid hurdles, setbacks, or drama which is often associated with legal proceedings that may follow suit.

 - Pay off any owed debt or taxes

 - File state and federal tax returns

 - Locate next of kin or other relatives

 - Distribute retirement benefits and other financial assets

 - Offer counsel in wrongful death claims which could be related to the probate

 Arizona Probate Laws | When Probate Court is a Factor

 When the owner of an estate passes away or is no longer capable of making important decision, the beneficiaries may be required to go to probate court.
 Having a lawyer by your side can make this process much more comfortable and give you peace of mind in knowing your interests are in good hands.

 Probate court typically involves a judge and no jury.
 The judge may assess the case and help to organize and settle the affairs as laid out by the individual who drew up the estate plan.
 A Scottsdale AZ probate lawyer and the judge might also try to resolve the following in probate court: